 But courtship is a tradition for a good reason: We need to know the person well whom we plan to live in the same house with for the rest of our lives.
-However charming and sweet your prospective partner is, he’s going to relax and be himself and she’s going to let her hair down and take off the make up after the wedding ceremony (or move-in date) is over.
+However charming and sweet your prospective partner is, he’s going to relax and be himself and she’s going to let her hair down and take off the makeup after the wedding ceremony (or move-in date) is over.
 If you haven’t been clear about what you want from your partnership BEFORE you commit, you may not get it.
 You need to enjoy a full courtship before you say, “I do.”

 The sexual freedom that we enjoy today creates its own problems.
 Yes, the list includes possible pregnancy or sexually transmitted diseases, but there is also that pesky hormone, oxytocin, that causes us to pair bond with a sexual partner from the first round.
 A statement, “But I love him!” might actually mean, “I had sex with him so now I’m feeling monogamous!”
-Here is a particularly interesting article on pair bonding and monogamy among humans you may also enjoy.

 How Long Should a Courtship Last?

 Make sure to date for at least a year.
 You want to experience your love interest during all of the seasons of a year, even if you live in a two-season climate.
 Knowing how she or he celebrates the December holidays may be important to you if you love to decorate the house and party for all the 12 Days of Christmas.
 Learning how to fight (yes, you two WILL fight) is key to resolving conflict.
 And an abusive partner will show his or her true feathers if you wait long enough before signing any legal documents.
-A partner who is in a hurry to get you commit is a partner who is hiding something.
-However when it seems like there is always an excuse why the relationship can't be taken further, you could also just be a back-up plan, which is not good either.
+A partner who is in a hurry to get you to commit is a partner who is hiding something.
+However, when it seems like there is always an excuse why the relationship can't be taken further, you could also just be a backup plan, which is not good either.

 Know When to Walk Away…